haiku/website/content/blog/bitigchi/2020-09-11-system-sound-contest.md

 tags = ["sound", "contest"]
 +++

 It wouldn't be wrong to say that, Haiku is a unique operating system.
-It takes its roots from BeOS, the OS everyone envied back in the day, and Haiku follows its footsteps in the most loyal way possible.
+It takes its roots from BeOS, the OS everyone envied back in the day, and Haiku continues to follow its footsteps to re-bring the experience as much as possible.
 What could be better than complementing this unique operating system with a unique set of system sounds?

 We are looking for contestants (amateur, professional, enthusiast) to produce system sound effects for Haiku.
 Specifically sounds for: